phoneFree call from UK 0800 52 00 161 / Other countries: +34 960 451 185 personPrivate Area

 • A protruding lower abdomen.

-If you have any of these symptoms, you should see your doctor, and a routine pelvic examination would diagnose the condition.
+If you have any of these symptoms, you should see your doctor.
+A routine pelvic examination would diagnose the condition.
 If you don’t have any symptoms, you will probably remain unaware of it until you become pregnant and have an ultrasound examination.

 How is a retroverted uterus treated?

-• A uterine suspension procedure, which can be carried out laparoscopically, abdominally or via the vagina.
+• A uterine suspension procedure.
+It can be carried out laparoscopically, abdominally or via the vagina.

 • An uplift procedure, a brief 10-minute process which is done laparoscopically.